 SECTION 1.
 Amends Section 61.051(j), Education Code, to prohibit any off-campus courses for credit from being offered by any public technical institute, public community college, or public college or university without specific prior approval of the Texas Higher Education Coordinating Board (board).
-Authorizes, however, any of those institutions without additional board approval to offer a course within the approved curriculum of the institution to a student who accesses the course through a computer or computer network.
+Authorizes, however, any of those institutions to offer a distance learning course approved by the board with no in-state geographic restrictions if the course is within the approved curriculum of the institution.
 Requires the board, in order to facilitate the delivery of courses by distance learning and to improve access to those courses, to encourage collaborative efforts to make the benefits of computer access to educational opportunities widely available.
-Requires the board to maintain a central informational resource, to be called the Texas On-Line University, accessible to the public through the Internet and other similar telecommunications networks accessible by computer by the general public, containing information relating to all computer-accessible distance learning programs offered by institutions of higher education and including computer links, addresses, or other directions to assist an interested person to obtain additional information directly from the appropriate institution.
+Requires the board to maintain a central informational resource accessible to the general public, to be called the Texas Colleges On-Line, on which institutions can place information relating to all computer-accessible distance learning programs offered for credit by institutions of higher education and including computer links, addresses, or other directions to assist an interested person to obtain additional information directly from the appropriate institution.